xinmingliUofA/CP3D/README.md

 # CP3D
 Construction Pose 3D(CP3D) is a publically available dataset specifically designed for 3D construction worker pose estimation.
 It includes around 0.5 million annotated 3D samples for 14 common construction activities.
 There are 7 human subjects/actors in the dataset.
 The dataset was captured with a Vicon motion capture system in a lab setting.
-The dataset and code will be made public once the paper is published.
-Please email xinming1@ualberta.ca to ask for the link to download the CP3D dataset.
+Here is the link to the dataset: https://shorturl.at/TGc8k
+Please email xinming.li@ualberta.ca if you have any questions.

 CP3D & CVRE of "3D pose estimation dataset and deep learning-based ergonomic risk assessment in construction"